wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 ---
 import PdfPreview from '/learn/assets/pdf-preview-and-download.png';

-A PDF preview is a visual representation or a preview of the content of a PDF (Portable Document Format) file before opening or downloading the full document.
-It allows users to quickly view a snapshot of what the PDF contains without the need to open the file in a dedicated PDF viewer or reader application.
+Viewing PDFs in mobile apps offers users unparalleled convenience and flexibility.
+The portability of mobile devices allows for on-the-go access to important documents, while integrated features in apps enable annotation, editing, and optimized viewing tailored for smaller screens.
+Many of these apps also provide offline access, cloud storage integration, and security measures like encryption.
+Additionally, they enhance user experience with search functionalities, interactivity, and accessibility features.
+The ability to view PDFs on mobile devices not only caters to modern needs but also promotes environmental conservation by reducing the need for printed documents.
+In this blog we will see how to add PDF preview functionality to a WaveMaker app using the `react-native-pdf` and `react-native-blob-util` libraries.

 ## Adding PDF Preview in a WaveMaker App

-In today's digital world, displaying PDFs within a mobile app has become a common requirement.
-React Native, a popular JavaScript framework for building mobile applications, makes it relatively straightforward to integrate PDF previews.
-In this blog post, we'll explore how to add PDF preview functionality to a WaveMaker app using the `react-native-pdf` and `react-native-blob-util` libraries.

-Create prefab that will handle pdf functional component.
-This prefab will use `react-native-pdf` and `react-native-blob` to reader pdf in WaveMaker app.
+The `react-native-pdf` library is a React Native PDF viewer component with support for both iOS and Android.
+It uses the native libraries `PDFKit` on iOS and `PdfRenderer` on Android.
+The `react-native-blob-util` library is a React Native wrapper for the `blob-util` library.
+We can leverage these libraries to add PDF preview functionality to a WaveMaker app.
+The best way to accomplish this is through creating a prefab that will handle the PDF functional component.
-Please refer to this [page](https://docs.wavemaker.com/learn/react-native/custom-widget)
+Please refer to this [page](https://docs.wavemaker.com/learn/react-native/custom-widget) for more information on how to create a prefab in WaveMaker.

 ## Downloading PDFs in a WaveMaker App

 Downloading PDFs is a common requirement in mobile applications, and React Native makes it relatively straightforward to implement this functionality.
-Here, you will see the process of downloading a PDF file in a WaveMaker app using the `rn-fetch-blob`.
+Here, we'll walk you through how to download a PDF file in a WaveMaker app using the `rn-fetch-blob`.

-Now, you can follow the steps below to `rn-fetch-blob` into a WaveMaker application.

-### Adding rn-fetch-blob Plugin to your WaveMaker App​
+### Adding rn-fetch-blob Plugin to your WaveMaker App

 `rn-fetch-blob` can be installed in a few steps in a WaveMaker application.
 Please refer to this [page](https://docs.wavemaker.com/learn/react-native/third-party-expo-plugins#expo) on how to install the plugin.
 Also, install the following `npm` packages in your WaveMaker application: